scriptnull/vishnubharathi.codes/source/_posts/mental-models.md

 This will try to sink you in deep thoughts - I mean the ones that you think about in shower and make you "forget if you applied soap to your legs" level of thought.

+## Last Principles

+First of all, I made up this name "Last Principles" - because this is the opposite of the first principles mental model.

+But very often useful.
+You are doing this when you are googling for something.

+When faced with a problem, asking how will I solve it if I were to start from scratch is first principles.
+Instead, asking how has this problem been solved in various ways and using one of the ways is last principles.

+Last principles are a very critical mental model to have.
+Because that's where the learning and experience happens.
+You get to see this awesome ways various people are solving the problem you have at hand.
+It might teach you the best practices, the knowledge that the field has accrued over time.

+oh! and probably save you a ton of time.

+Reading a research paper is last principles.
+I love the way those papers build upon the knowledge from their reference papers.
+That reference section is last principles.
+Getting what I mean? :D